Israel-Sudan Deal Welcomed as Palestinians Cry Foul

 Sudanese Prime Minister Abdalla Hamdok (L) and Sovereign Council Chair Lt.
 Gen. Abdel Fattah el-Burhan.
 Photo: AFP

-Sudan and Israel agreed Friday to normalize relations, in US-brokered deal to end decades of hostility that was widely welcomed but stirred Palestinian anger.
+Sudan and Israel agreed Friday to normalize relations, in a US-brokered deal to end decades of hostility that was widely welcomed but stirred Palestinian anger.

 The announcement makes Sudan, technically at war with Israel since its 1948 foundation, the fifth Arab country to forge diplomatic relations with the Jewish state.